Tom Spring: Retirement

-On his retirement he purchased the Castle Inn at Holborn (previously owned by the pugilist Bob Gregson), which under his management became the unofficial headquarters of English boxing; fights were arranged and contacts signed under his supervision.
+On his retirement he purchased the Castle Inn at Holborn (previously owned by the pugilist Bob Gregson), which under his management became the unofficial headquarters of English boxing; fights were arranged and contracts signed under his supervision.
 On 25 September 1828 an organization known as the Fair Play Club was formed to try and clean up boxing's image, "to ensure fair play to the combatants" and "to preserve peace and order in the outer ring"; this was in addition to the London Prize Ring rules, which had been devised by Jack Broughton almost a century earlier.
 Spring was elected as the club's first treasurer, and was also authorised to employ officials to enforce the new rules and prevent invasions of the ring by supporters.

 Spring, however, was not immune from criticism himself.
 Vast amounts of money were bet on the outcome of fights and inside knowledge could make the holder enormous sums.
 Spring twice arranged fights for, and personally seconded, the Irish heavyweight champion Simon Byrne.
 In 1831 he put Byrne in the ring against the heavyweight champion Jem Ward, knowing that Byrne was unfit and out of condition; Ward was known to be corrupt, having once thrown a fight for £100.
 Spring finally pulled Byrne out of the fight in the 33rd round, allowing Ward to retire and retain his title.
 The boxing commentator Gilbert Odd described this fight as a "disgraceful affair".